Self-Managed Super Fund – for up to 6 members

 Is a Self-Managed Superannuation Fund a ‘trust’

-Yes, a SMSF can have 1 to 6 members.
+Yes, an SMSF can have 1 to 6 members.

 • The members must also be the trustees; or

-• the members appoint a SMSF Corporate Trustee company to be the SMSF trustees.
-In which case all the members (and only those members) are the directors of that special purpose company.
+• the members appoint an SMSF Corporate Trustee company to be the SMSF trustees.
+In this case, all the members (and only those members) are the directors of that special-purpose company.

 The trustee or trustees run the SMSF.
 This is for the benefit of the members.
 The trustee is one company or humans.